Emurasoft/emurasoft.github.io/en/dlg/customize/optimization/index.md

 # Optimization page

-TheOptimization page allows you to customize Optimization settings.
+The **Optimization** page allows you to customize Optimization settings.

 ## Do not highlight if line length exceeds slider